-A site inspection was undertaken in the morning of Monday 24 January 2022.
+A site inspection was undertaken in the early evening of Thursday 13 January 2022.
 The assessment was undertaken utilising contemporary arboricultural practices and consisted of a visual, ground-based inspection of external and above-ground tree parts.
 The trees were not climbed, and no samples of the tree or site soil were taken.